ethereum/hive/README.md

 blockchain compatibility:

 - eth1 consensus, rpc, p2p tests are on <https://hivetests.ethdevops.io>
-- 'merge' testing runs on <https://hivetests2.ethdevops.io>
+- Engine API integration tests are on <https://hivetests2.ethdevops.io>

 **To read more about hive, please check [the documentation][doc].**